Anna (feral child): Isabelle

+Genie

-Another case Anna is commonly compared to is feral child Genie.
-While growing up, her father became convinced that she was severely intellectually disabled, causing him to withhold from her care and attention.
-At approximately the time she reached the age of 20 months, this belief of his caused him to keep her as socially isolated as possible and until she reached the age of 13 years and 7 months he kept her locked alone in a room.
-During this time, she was strapped to a child's toilet or bound in a crib.
-This caused her arms and legs to remain completely immobilized.
-Her father forbade anyone from interacting with her, provided her with almost no stimulation of any kind, and left her severely malnourished and unable to mobilize.
-The extent of her isolation prevented her from being exposed to any significant amount of speech or human interaction, and as a result she did not acquire language during her childhood, similar to Anna.
-Her abuse came to the attention of Los Angeles child welfare authorities on November 4, 1970, and this caused a media frenzy.
+Another case Anna is commonly compared to is Genie.
+While growing up, her father became convinced that she was severely intellectually disabled.
+By the time she was approximately 20 months old, this belief of his caused him to keep her as socially isolated as possible until she was found by welfare workers at 13 years and 7 months old.
+During this period of isolation, her father forbade anyone from interacting with her, keeping her bound to a crib, locked alone in a room, and left her severely malnourished and unable to mobilize.
+Similarly to Anna, the extent of her isolation prevented her from being exposed to any significant amount of speech or human interaction, and as a result she did not acquire language during her childhood.
+Her abuse came to the attention of Los Angeles child welfare authorities on November 4, 1970.

 Following her discovery, Genie was followed by scientists, physiologists, and linguists.
 She has lived much longer than Anna and is believed to be 60 or 61 years old (as of 2017), but she has yet to acquire a functional first language.
 Unlike Anna, psychologists and linguists continue to frequently discuss her to this day, and there is considerable academic and media interest in her development and the research team's methods, since her case has demonstrated the necessity of early language stimulation in the left hemisphere of the brain to start.
-The discoveries made through her following and scientific testing relate to Anna because it explains that Anna's lack of language stimulation during her isolated childhood are the basis for why she was never able to acquire the verbal communication skills expected of her age up until the time of her early death.
+The discoveries made through her following and scientific testing relate to Anna, explaining that Anna's lack of language stimulation during her isolated childhood are why she was never able to acquire the typical verbal communication skills for a child her age.